 How much time does it take?
 This varies widely, for some roles such as coaching it is a serious time commitment, but other roles only take up an hour per month.
 Whatever time you have to offer we can find something for you to do.

 Who supports me?
-This will usually be a more experienced volunteer such as a member of the committee, a qualified coach or our Club Together Officer – Harry Baird
+This will usually be a more experienced volunteer such as a member of the committee or a qualified coach.

 How do I learn?
 Mostly by shadowing existing volunteers, attending workshops or formal training courses.
 If after a short period of time you aren’t enjoying the role it is possible to try another.
 Subject to some criteria the club will refund any training costs incurred please see our funding section of the website.